PhoenixTales/phoenix-docs/lore/khorinis.md

 > In order to save his most precious mine in Khorinis, where his people gathered magical Ore and forged them into the strongest weapons in the land (...)
 [M]

-> The bright winter sky grew gray and dark as thick black clouds obscured the sun.
-Lightning flashed across the sky darting through a whirlwind of energy as the mages cast the spell using the foci.
-A blue-hazed sheet drove across the mine, passing the boundaries of will (...) / And so it came to pass that fleeing from greed itself brought greed and thus tribulations upon King Rhotbar.
-[M]

 ## Strategic importance